 Using a food mill, process the now broken up apple and spice mixture till smooth.
 You want to use a food mill for this instead of a food processor in order to remove the seeds and skins.
 Being a bit on the OCD side we an OXO Food Mills coarse then fine discs.
 Deglaze roasting pan with the apple cider.
 Pass that bit through the food mill too.

-Place Apple Butter in a large pot, such as a enameled cast iron Dutch Oven, the larger the diameter the better, for surface area.
+Place Apple Butter in a large pot, such as an enameled cast iron Dutch Oven, the larger the diameter the better, for surface area.
 Cook the apple butter down, stirring every 1/2 hour or so, for approximately 2-3 hours till the desired consistency is reached.
 You can stand a spoon in ours.

 If canning, process immediately.
-Otherwise let cool and transfer to jars.
+Otherwise, let cool and transfer to jars.
 Refrigerate.

 We recommend using canned versions within 6 months, will keep for a year in a cool dark place.
 Always refrigerate after opening.